Psychological impact of climate change: Mitigation efforts

-Psychologists have increasingly been assisting the worldwide community in facing the "diabolically" difficult challenge of organizing effective climate change mitigation efforts.
+Psychologists have been assisting the worldwide community in facing the challenge of organizing effective climate change mitigation efforts.
 Much work has been done on how to best communicate climate-related information to have a positive psychological impact, leading to people engaging in the problem rather than evoking psychological defenses like denial, distance, or a numbing sense of doom.
 In addition to advising on the method of communication, psychologists have investigated the difference it makes when the right sort of person is communicating.
-For example, when addressing American conservatives, climate-related messages are received more positively if delivered by former military officers.
-Various people who are not primarily psychologists have also been advising on psychological matters related to climate change.
-For example, Christiana Figueres and Tom Rivett-Carnac, who led the efforts to organize the unprecedentedly successful 2015 Paris Agreement, have since campaigned to spread the view that a "stubborn optimism" mindset should ideally be part of an individual's psychological response to the climate change challenge.
+For example, Christiana Figueres and Tom Rivett-Carnac, who led the efforts to organize the 2015 Paris Agreement, have since campaigned to spread the view that a "stubborn optimism" mindset should ideally be part of an individual's psychological response to the climate change challenge.